theochem/horton/doc/user_hamiltonianio.rst

     one.iadd(na)

 where ``kin`` and ``na`` are the electronic kinetic energy and the electron-nuclear attraction terms, respectively.
 To write a Hamiltonian with the one- and two-electron integrals ``one`` and ``two`` to file, run :py:func:`horton.io.integrals_io.integrals_to_file`.

-Note that you can specify an active space, if you'd like (it isn't used by default).
+Note that you can specify an active space (it isn't used by default).
 In case of an active space, the one-electron integrals :math:`t_{pq}` are

 .. math::